12 Best Ticket Resale Sites You Can Join Today

 Charges – 10% of the ticket’s final price

-Next on my list is RazorGator, one of the largest ticket resale sites that has been in business since 2001.
+Next on my list is RazorGator, one of the largest ticket sites that have been in business since 2001.
 They are pretty popular due to their thorough background check to ensure they are dealing with legitimate resellers.
-The A+ rating by the Better Business Bureau also helps build their credibility.
+The A+ rating by the Better Business Bureau also helps build its credibility.